ashishu007/ashishu007.github.io/_posts/2020-02-16-Welcome-Home.md

 * **Bachelor's of Technology (BTech) in Computer Science and Engineering (CSE)** _(August 2015 - June 2019)_
 	- Department of Computer Science and Engineering, <a href="https://www.iiitnr.ac.in/">Dr. SPM-International Institute of Information Technology, Naya Raipur</a> (IIIT-NR), Chhattisgarh, India
-	- Thesis Title: Information Extraction and Requirement Mapping in Regulatory Documents
+	- Thesis Title: Information Extraction and Requirement Mapping from Regulatory Documents

 ### Before PhD